REKOM UK is determined to restore the reputation of clubs and bars in the UK and fly the flag for a new style of responsible retailing.

 We have over 2,600 passionate, talented and valued employees here at REKOM UK, and we are committed to ensuring that each and everyone who joins our team has the same opportunity to enjoy a long and lasting career with us.

 We truly believe that as a business that is all about people, it is really important that our employees reflect the public we serve.
-We also believe that a diverse workforce is integral to the business’s innovation, customer understanding and competitive advantage.
+We also believe that a diverse workforce is integral to the business’s innovation, guest understanding and competitive advantage.

 It is encouraging that across our 2,600 employees, at 3.1% our median pay gap is far below the UK national average of 18.4% for 2018, and as our pay quartiles show, we are relatively evenly split between the number of males and females in these roles.
 We are confident that there is no inconsistency between how we pay men and women for the same role.
 We will review again when the UK national average for 2019 is confirmed.